Team-Nutshell/nutshellengine-docs/source/types/AudioModuleInterface/index.rst

 	  - Sets the pitch of a sound source.
 	* - :doc:`/types/AudioModuleInterface/getSoundSourcePitch/index`
 	  - Returns the pitch of a sound source.
+	* - :doc:`/types/AudioModuleInterface/setSoundSourceLooping/index`
+	  - Enables or disables looping on a sound source.
+	* - :doc:`/types/AudioModuleInterface/isSoundSourceLooping/index`
+	  - Checks if a sound source is looping.

 .. toctree::
 	:hidden: